 The Bible speaks more about the tribe of Judah than any other single tribe of Israel.
 Why is this tribe given so much attention?
 What is Judah’s future?

-In time Judah and his brothers developed hatred from jealousy and envy of their younger brother Joseph.
+In time Judah and his brothers grew jealous and envious of their younger brother Joseph.
 Joseph was favored by his father, who gave him a special coat (Genesis 37:3).
 But it was when Joseph told his brothers about his dreams, which indicated he would be greater than them, that their hatred of him intensified (verses 5-11).

 The hatred grew to the point that the brothers wanted to actually kill Joseph; but Reuben, the firstborn, stepped in to stop them.
 Joseph was placed in a pit; and while Reuben was absent, Judah came up with the idea of selling Joseph to Midianite traders for 20 shekels of silver (verses 18-22, 26-29).
 The brothers killed a goat and covered Joseph’s coat with blood to deceive their father into believing a wild animal had killed him.
 Jacob could never get over his grief for the loss of his son (Genesis 37:35).